 - Use demonstrated examples—this makes your opinion more tangible and more readily accepted

 - Turn off cellphones—this is an important discussion and distractions can make both parties feel unappreciated

 Additional tips for the reviewer

-- Collect feedback from managers, clients and colleagues
+- Collect feedback from leaders, clients and colleagues

 - Take a collaborative approach—aim for consensus whenever possible

 - Avoid surprises!
 Any situation affecting performance should be mentioned or discussed when it happens.
-This includes congratulations on successes and debriefs on challenges and failures
+This includes congratulations on successes and debriefs on challenges and non-performance

-- Allocate enough time to have a thorough discussion
+- Allocate enough time to have a thorough and focused discussion

 - Choose a private, non-threatening environment to hold the review

 - Take an active role in the review process